yuhko-msft/microsoft-graph-docs/api-reference/beta/api/unifiedroleassignment-get-transitive.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get the list of direct and transitive [unifiedRoleAssignment](../resources/unifiedroleassignment.md) objects for a specific principal.
+It can be used if a user is assigned Azure AD role via a group.
+To learn more about it, refer to this doc - [Use cloud groups to manage role assignments in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/roles/groups-concept)

 ## Permissions